 After completing the first three Analysis Setup Groups, sufficient information exists to run the model in steady-state.
 The next two groups are for transient modeling.
-To run the model in steady-state, open the Analysis menu, select Time Simulation, then choose Steady Only.
-By doing this, the final two Checklist items are grayed out and the model can be run.
+To run the model in steady-state, open the Analysis menu, select Simulation Mode/Duration, then choose Steady Only.
+By doing this, all needed information has been entered and the model can be run.
 In general, it is a good idea to always run your model in steady-state first before running the full transient analysis to make sure the model is giving reasonable results.

 The Pipe Sectioning and Output group allows the user to define pipe sectioning and how much information to save to the output file.
+This is useful for running transient scenarios and animations relying on stored results.